-- Grants: Federal, state and institutional grants do not require repayment.
+Federal, state, and institutional grants do not require repayment.

-- Work-Study: Students can be employed either on or off campus, with the primary focus being that students enhance their field of study by working part-time in a career-related position.
+Students can be employed either on or off-campus, with the primary focus being that students enhance their field of study by working part-time in a career-related position.

 For most aid programs, financial need is defined as the difference between what it costs to attend school and what the student can afford to pay.
 The amount a student should be able to pay is determined by a standard, federally mandated need-analysis method.
-The method establishes whether a student is financially independent (unmarried students under the age of 24 years may be considered dependent and in that case must provide parent information) or financially dependent on his or her parents and takes into account past earnings and benefits, a percentage of net assets and all other sources of support.
+The method establishes whether a student is financially independent (unmarried students under the age of 24 years may be considered dependent and, in that case, must provide parent information) or financially dependent on their parents and takes into account past earnings and benefits, a percentage of net assets and all other sources of support.

 There is no income standard or other simple method of determining whether a student will qualify for need-based financial aid.
-Any student who thinks he or she needs help should apply.
+Any student who thinks they need help should apply.

-If a student has additional medical, transportation, child-care, or other unusual expenses not covered by the living allowance, the student may request to have their award reviewed by our office by submitting a revision request with documentation (physician’s statement, child-care or baby-sitter bills, etc.), ask the Office of Student Financial Aid to consider the additional costs in his or her budget.
+If a student has additional medical, transportation, child-care, or other unusual expenses not covered by the living allowance, the student may request to have their award reviewed by our office by submitting a revision request with documentation (physician statement, child-care or baby-sitter bills, etc.).
+Contact the Office of Student Financial Aid to consider the additional costs in their budget.

 To qualify for federal financial aid, a student must:

-- Be admitted to the university in an approved program and meet minimum enrollment requirements (most distance learning, correspondence and non-matriculated students are not eligible for financial aid)
+Be admitted to the university in an approved program and meet minimum enrollment requirements (most distance learning, correspondence, and non-matriculated students do not qualify for financial aid)

 Students must complete and submit their FAFSA information directly to the federal processor online.
 Students must apply for a Federal Student Aid (FSA) ID in order to complete the online FAFSA.
-A FSA ID can be obtained by registering through fdaid.ed.gov.
+An FSA ID can be obtained by registering through fsaid.ed.gov.
 To access FAFSA on the Web, go to https://studentaid.gov/h/apply-for-aid/fafsa.
 Paper applications can be printed here. at https://studentaid.gov/sites/default/files/2021-22-fafsa.pdf.
 Paper Applications must be mailed directly to the Central Processor and generally take much longer to process.

 The FAFSA is available each year starting October 1.
-Students should complete their 2017 - 2018 FAFSA for the upcoming year (defined as summer through spring quarters) beginning October 1.
+Students should complete their 2021-22 FAFSA for the upcoming year (defined as summer through spring quarters) beginning October 1.

-A student who wishes to apply for financial aid to support study during summer quarter must submit a separate summer application (in addition to the FAFSA or WASFA) in their MyUW accounts (available April 1 for the upcoming summer quarter).
+A student who wishes to apply for financial aid to support study during the summer quarter must submit a separate summer application (in addition to the FAFSA or WASFA) in their MyUW accounts (available April 1 for the upcoming summer quarter).

 For students eligible to file a WASFA, that application must also be received by the processor by the university's annual priority application date.